cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ![bacQC MultiQC General Statistics](images/bacqc_general_stats.png)

-This is a compilation of statistics collected from the outputs of fastp, fastQC and Kraken 2.
+This is a compilation of statistics collected from the outputs of `fastp`, `fastQC` and `Kraken 2`.
 Sequencing metrics such as the % of duplicated reads and GC content of the reads are shown alongside the results of the taxonomic classification (% reads mapped, num).
 This is a useful way of quickly identifying samples that are of lower quality due to poor sequencing or species contamination.

 #### fastQC